Confidence is detection-like in high-dimensional spaces: Results

 \subsection{Effect of dimensionality on confidence formation in neural networks}

-To ask whether similar effects of dimensionality on confidence formation would obtain in more realistic stimulus sets, we trained convolutional neural networks to predict the confidence and accuracy of MNIST digit classifications \cite{Webb2023} (Figure \ref{fig5}).
-Following Webb et al., we created sets of HPE and LPE stimuli by simultaneously varying the signal and noise within each digit image (Figure \ref{fig5}).
-We varied the dimensionality of the stimulus space by varying how many (randomly subsampled) digits from 1-9 would be included in the network's training set (such that dimensionality $k$ ranged from 2 to 10).
+To ask whether similar effects of dimensionality on confidence formation would obtain in more realistic stimulus sets, we trained convolutional neural networks to classify MNIST digits and report confidence \citep[][Figure \ref{fig5}]{Webb2023}.
+Following \citet{Webb2023}, we created sets of HPE and LPE stimuli by simultaneously varying the signal and noise within each digit image (Figure \ref{fig5}).
+We varied the dimensionality of the stimulus space by varying how many (randomly subsampled) digits from 0-9 would be included in the network's training set (such that dimensionality $k$ ranged from 2 to 10).

 As expected, when comparing high vs. low PE conditions, the network was more confident for high compared to low positive evidence stimuli, despite discrimination performance being clamped at 55$\%$ correct in both cases ($t(217) = -18.6, p <.001$).
 Strikingly, however, this effect of PE on confidence varied as a function of dimensionality (Figure \ref{fig5}B).